What is Endpoint Protection, and why do you need it?

 There have been official researches conducted with reputed companies, and it shows the sorry stage concerning an endpoint security standpoint.
 The Ponemon Institute carried out a study on a topic called The Cost of Insecure Endpoints, and it concluded that,

-- There are about 48% of the companies who are not satisfied with the existing endpoint security checkpoints in place.
+- There are about 48% of the companies are not satisfied with the existing endpoint security checkpoints in place.

-- There are over 55% of the companies that are exposed to a potential data breach, that can cost the company millions of dollars.
+- There are over 55% of the companies are exposed to a potential data breach, that can cost the company millions of dollars.

 - Unproductive endpoint security measures in place cost a total of $6million on average annually.
-This occurs mainly owing to the detection of potential breaches and time wasted in solving them.
+This occurs mainly owing to the detection of potential breaches and the time wasted in solving them.